 5. Unoccupied property insurance

 Hopefully this isn’t an issue you’ll come across too often, but sometimes there will be longer periods of time when your property will be unoccupied.
 This will not only mean losing rental income until new tenants are found, but an unoccupied property is a lot riskier in terms of break-ins and damage than a property that has someone visiting it every day.

-It’s also worth ensuring you’re meeting the requirements of your landlord’s buildings policy when it comes to an unoccupied property – double check your policy documents for how often you need to visit the property whilst it’s unoccupied, as well as if there are any clauses regarding turning off mains services and alarms.
+It’s also worth ensuring you’re meeting the requirements of your landlord buildings insurance policy when it comes to an unoccupied property – double check your policy documents for how often you need to visit the property whilst it’s unoccupied, as well as if there are any clauses regarding turning off mains services and alarms.